Add SSO with Microsoft Entra using SAML 2.0

 Status

 The Status element is unique to the SAML response.
 When the Identity Provider is authenticating the user, it will set the Status element to the outcome of that process.
 Typically, this will be set to urn:oasis:names:tc:SAML:2.0:status:Success if the user was able to successfully authenticate.
-If an issue occurred, then the Identity Provider will set it to a matching URI to inform the Service Provider why the user was unable to successful authenticate.
+If an issue occurs, then the Identity Provider will set it to a matching URI to inform the Service Provider why the user was unable to successfully authenticate.
 Any value that is not the success value is considered a failure when validating.

 Access and Use an Assertion

-Once the SAML response and the assertion has been parsed and validated by the SAML component, the user represented by the assertion can be considered authenticated.
+Once the SAML response and the assertion have been parsed and validated by the SAML component, the user represented by the assertion can be considered authenticated.
 Assertions can contain more information than just proof that a user was authenticated by the Identity Provider.
 An assertion is typically broken up into three sections of information.
 The first is general information about the assertion.
-The other two are the AuthnStatment and the AttributeStatement elements.
+The other two are the AuthnStatment and AttributeStatement elements.
 As a note, an assertion can have multiple statements of the same type.

 Generally, an assertion will contain information about a subject which represents the user as the subject of the assertion.
 Within a subject, the Identity Provider will define some type of name identifier.
 When we configured Microsoft Entra ID, we informed Microsoft that we would want this in the form of an email.
 After the SAML component parses the assertion, this name identifier can be found in the SubjectNameId field in the AssertionInfo property.